Traditional university degree or debt-free apprenticeship?

 Some degrees include ‘sandwich years’, allowing you to work for a year in your field, or internships over the summer holidays.
 The majority don’t, however, and you’ll need to use your own initiative, together with help from your university’s careers service, to gain relevant experience.

 Apprenticeships can offer different levels of qualifications, ranging from Level 2 (equivalent to GCSEs, Scottish National 5s etc.) all the way up to Level 6 (equivalent to a master’s degree).
-However, not all apprenticeship frameworks will be able to offer you the higher qualifications.
+However, not all apprenticeship frameworks/ standards will be able to offer you the higher qualifications.

 This is where apprenticeships really excel – the majority of your time will be spent in the workplace, where you’ll develop a skill or trade through hands-on learning.